Navigation

 Add relationships between tables to facilitate automatic join functionality and hierarchy creation.

-Dundas BI includes the ability to add and modify data within the application, and to store it in its warehouse data storage area.
+The ability to add and modify data within the application is built-in, with data then stored in its warehouse data storage area.

 This article shows you how to use the expand and collapse functionality to see more detailed breakdowns or step back to a summary view.